shpaw415/bunext/README.md

 ## 0.7.2

-- Fix dev-mode page not loading correcly when there is no layout
+- Fix page not loading correcly when there is no layout
+- Fix async layout in the hydration step
+- Improve compatibility with the multi-thread feature (will skip multi-thread on windows or mac) and now the main thread is making build and send the builded info to the workers